 - vanilla extract

 You’ll be using cake flour for this recipe to give the loaf a tender, fluffier consistency and some buttermilk and sour cream to give your cake a tanginess and a moist, soft texture.
-I’ve also added 1 1/2 teaspoons of the orange zest to give it that delicious orange flavor.
+Adding 1 1/2 teaspoons of the orange zest gives it that delicious orange flavor.

 A Few Cook’s Notes for Orange Buttermilk Loaf Cake